natemow/natemow.github.io/about.md

 {% include brand.html %} requires new inputs in order to grow as a unit. {% include brand.html %} is programmed to fail over to older mal inputs if left to its own devices.
 In order for {% include brand.html %} to successfully avoid mal output, it requires upkeep and occassional non-scheduled maintenance.
 Unfortunately, {% include brand.html %} does not respond well to routinely scheduled configuration checks.

 ### STATEMENT #3
 {% include brand.html %} is a sometimes-smart, sometimes-cool and sometimes-interesting person that sometimes does not believe those things.
-Then everything gets ruined. {% include brand.html %} has been told that it is not entirely unhealthy to actively write and try to not let things be ruined.
+Then everything gets ruined. {% include brand.html %} has been told that it is not entirely unhealthy to actively write in order to try to not let the things get ruined.